hajkeats/fpl_bot/README.md

 From inside the 'terraform' directory run the following commands to deploy the code:

 > Note: enter variable values when prompted - the facebook_email, facebook_password and thread_id values are those you made note of from the setup earlier.
+> You will also need your fantasy premier league details.
 ```
 terraform init
 terraform apply